Reasons to Apply for a Planning Permit

 • Land Subject to Inundation Overlay (LSIO).

-Information about covenants and restrictions appears on title documents and is not administered by Council.
+Information about covenants and restrictions appears on title documents and are not administered by Council.
+Title documents for your property are available to purchase from LANDATA.

 Renovating or extending your dwelling